leomarcov/labadmin/README.md

   * Each lab must be defined previously in a config file.
 Lab config file stores:
     * Authentication config to use (SSH and/or WinRM).
     * MAC address for each host and a identification number.
-    * Lab distribution: each id host must be placed in a grid position according the real position.
+    * Lab distribution: each id host must be placed in a grid according the real position in the lab.
   * When labadmin starts discovers the computers configured in the lab file, show a map to select them and exec actions in all selected hosts.

 <p align="center">